ancwrd1/snx-rs/README.md

   - `reconnect` - drop a connection and then connect again
   - `status` - show connection status
   - `info` - dump server information in JSON format

+## Additional notes

-* MFA codes will be prompted if the application has attached terminal, otherwise authentication error is triggered
+* If additional MFA code is requested a prompt will be shown on the terminal to enter it.
+If the application has no attached terminal an authentication error will be triggered
-* If password is not provided in the configuration file or command line it will be prompted for and stored in the keychain
+* If password is not provided in the configuration file or command line it will be prompted for and stored in the OS keychain

 ## License